tsosi-org/tsosi-app/backend/tsosi/data/README.md

 This is simply done by calling the `generate_data_file` method of the `RawDataConfig` object.

 It is responsible for parsing and performing various checks on the data.
-Errors will be raised if the provided data does not suit our standard.
+Errors will be raised if the provided data does not suit our standard and the configurated Fields.
 For example, the following cases should raise an error/warning:

 * No date value (at least one date is mandatory).